 How about you?
 How do you design your daily, weekly, monthly, and quarterly cleaning lists?
 Was it useful for you?

-Please share your thoughts on which ones should be part of the routine cleaning and which ones can be included in seasonal clean.
+Please share your thoughts on which ones should be part of the routine cleaning and which ones can be included in the seasonal clean.
 For sure, many aspiring cleaners out there will benefit from this shared knowledge.